nolanderc/kattis-client/README.md

 # Kattis Client

 > Warning: This is an unofficial client and may break without notice.
+If it
+> does, please leave an issue.

 ## Features